BOBdotEXE/RetroPie-Simple-Backup-Script/README.md

     chmod +x ~/backup

+ Next we'll need to install zip, so we can make compressed archives

+    sudo apt-get install zip

   Now run the script!

     ~/backup

   And it should backup your files, and Automatically Sync them to google Drive!